 Financial instruments that potentially subject us to a concentration of credit risk consist of cash and cash equivalents, accounts receivable and derivative financial instruments.
 We place our cash with high credit quality financial institutions.
-We place our derivative financial instruments with financial institutions that participate in our credit facility and maintain an investment grade credit rating.
+We place our derivative financial instruments with financial institutions that participate in our Credit Agreement and maintain an investment grade credit rating.
 Substantially all of our accounts receivables are due from purchasers of oil and natural gas.
 These sales are generally unsecured and, in some cases, may carry a parent guarantee.
 As we generally have fewer than 10 large customers for our oil and natural gas sales, we routinely assess the financial strength of our customers.
 Bad debt expense is recognized on an account-by-account review and when recovery is not probable.
-Our allowance for doubtful accounts was \$0.4 million during 2015 and less than \$0.2 million in 2014.
+Our allowance for doubtful accounts was \$0.4 million as of December 31, 2016 and 2015.
 We have no off-balance-sheet credit exposure related to our operations or customers.